High-Risk Car Insurance in New York

 1. Apply for coverage with at least two standard New York insurers.

-2. Obtain written rejection letters from each company within the past 60 days.
+2. Get written rejection letters from each company within the past 60 days.

-3. Contact a licensed insurance agent experienced with NYAIP placements.
+3. Contact a licensed insurance agent with NYAIP placement experience.

-4. Submit your NYAIP application along with the rejection documentation.
+4. Submit your NYAIP application with the rejection documentation.

-6. Once processed, you'll receive coverage assignment from a participating carrier.
+6. After your application is processed, you'll get a coverage assignment from a participating carrier.

-7. Work with your assigned insurer to finalize your policy details.
+7. Work with your assigned insurer to set up your policy.

 Car Insurance for High-Risk Drivers in New York: Bottom Line

-NYCM and Progressive tie for the most affordable high-risk car insurance after analyzing rates from major insurers across New York.
-Full coverage costs range from $58 per month for drivers with an at-fault accident to $65 monthly for DUI violations, depending on your specific violation and coverage needs.
+In MoneyGeek's analysis of major New York insurers, NYCM and Progressive tie for the most affordable high-risk car insurance.
+Full coverage costs range from $58 a month for at-fault accidents to $65 a month for DUI violations.

-Drivers rejected by at least two standard insurers can obtain required coverage through the New York Automobile Insurance Plan (NYAIP), the state's assigned risk program.
-NYAIP ensures you can meet New York's mandatory insurance requirements, though premiums are 60% to 90% higher than voluntary market rates.
+Drivers rejected by at least two standard insurers can get required coverage through the New York Automobile Insurance Plan (NYAIP), the state's assigned risk program.
+Premiums are 60% to 90% above voluntary market rates, so shopping the standard market first is worth the effort.

-Once you've improved your driving record, keep shopping for better rates through our cheapest car insurance in New York guide to find competitive options.
+Once your record improves, shop for better rates in our cheapest car insurance in New York guide.

 New York Car Insurance for High-Risk Drivers: FAQ